Do you have the right plan for Email Sequences?

 Send sequence as a follow-up

-An email sequence will automatically be paused if you receive an email from the recipient to any email address connected to Close email sync.
+An email sequence will automatically be paused if you receive any non-autoresponder email from the recipient to any email address connected to Close email sync.

 Contacts subscribed to an Email Sequence can also be paused manually on the individual contact page or in bulk on the Email Sequences page.